• Facebook

 Ingredients including ground beef, eggs, breadcrumbs, seasonings and grape jelly.

-Place all of the ingredients for the meatballs into a large bowl, and stir to combine.
-Roll the meat mixture into balls, then broil the meatballs until they’re golden brown.
+Start these grape jelly meatballs by mixing together ground beef, breadcrumbs, eggs, onion, garlic, salt and black pepper in a large bowl.
+Once combined, roll the meat mixture into 1 inch balls.
+Place the balls on a sheet pan or baking sheet and broil them until golden brown.
 Place the meatballs into a slow cooker.
 In a medium bowl, melt the grape jelly, then add a bottle of chili sauce.
 Whisk the two ingredients together to make the sauce.
-Pour the sauce over the meatballs, then cook.
+Pour the sauce over the beef meatballs, then cook with the lid on.
 Right before you’re ready to eat, uncover the slow cooker, add a sprinkle of parsley, then serve and enjoy.

 Step by step shots showing how to make beef meatballs.

 • I prefer to use homemade meatballs because I think they have better flavor and texture than frozen meatballs.
 If you’re in a pinch, you can use 2 pounds of frozen meatballs.
-You don’t need to thaw the meatballs, simply add them to the slow cooker from frozen.
+You don’t need to thaw the meatballs, simply add them to the crockpot from frozen.

 • It’s ok if there are a few lumps in the sauce, as the jelly will continue to melt in the slow cooker.

 • The chili sauce in this recipe is a tomato based sauce similar to ketchup, but with a slightly different flavor profile.
 Chili sauce tends to be thicker, and despite the name, it is not spicy at all.
-Chili sauce can be found in the grocery store near the ketchup and other condiments, and is sold under the Heinz brand.
+I use Heinz chili sauce which you can find in the grocery store near the ketchup and other condiments.

-• Serve your meatballs with toothpicks as an appetizer, or offer them over mashed potatoes as a main course.
+• Serve your meatballs with toothpicks as an appetizer, or offer them over sour cream mashed potatoes or rice as a main course.

-Process shots showing sauce being made and poured over meatballs.
+Process shots showing sauce being made and poured over meat.

 Recipe FAQs